Is it possible to play Microsoft Flight Simulator on Mac?

 |Disc space: 150 GB||Disc space: 150 GB|

-Play Microsoft Flight simulator on Mac with Vortex.gg or Nvidia Geforce Now
+Play Microsoft Flight Simulator on Mac with Xbox Cloud Gaming

-If you have an old Mac or it cannot fully satisfy Microsoft Flight simulator game system requirements, there is a potential solution.
+If you have an old Mac, or it cannot fully satisfy Microsoft Flight Simulator game system requirements, there is a potential solution.
 Cloud gaming provides you sufficient cloud resources for a fixed fee.
-All you need is a small client program and a good internet connection starting from 15 Mbits/s.
-There are several great services, that provide such an opportunity, among the best are Vortex.gg and Nvidia Geforce Now.
-Both services haven’t Microsoft Flight simulator in their game catalog.
-But the level of interest is relatively high, so, who knows, maybe you will play on Mac computer soon?
+All you need is a browser or a small client program and a good internet connection starting from 15 MBits/s.
+There are several great services, that provide such an opportunity, among the best are Xbox Cloud Gaming, Boosteroid and Nvidia GeForce Now.
+Among all services, ONLY Xbox cloud gaming supports Microsoft Flight Simulator and allows you to play it on high graphic settings on Mac or old Windows PC.

 This method is simple but time-consuming.
 You need to set up a dual boot of Windows and Mac via BootCamp.
 BootCamp allows users to choose the system to work in on startup, however, you won’t be able to switch between systems like in Parallels.
 You will need to reboot your machine every time you switch from Mac to Windows and vice versa.
 Remember that Mac is just a computer, that uses common processors, RAM, disks, and other components.
 So you can install Windows on Mac by allocating disc space of minimum 50 Gb (to be able to run Windows and a couple of games).
 To set up Windows via BootCamp, please, do the following:

 For OS X El Capitan 10.11 or later